Paralegal Schools in New York

 Read on to continue learning about paralegal schools in New York, career prospects for paralegal graduates, and more.

 Paralegal Degree Programs in New York

-New York City College of Technology/CUNY is a public institution that offers both a Bachelor of Science degree and an Associate of Applied Science degree in Paralegal Studies.
+New York City College of Technology/CUNY is a public institution that offers both a Bachelor of Science (BS) degree and an Associate of Applied Science (AAS) degree in Paralegal Studies.
 Both programs are built upon a solid liberal arts foundation ad offer a wide range of specialty courses for those interested focusing their degree in a specific area of law.
 The program aims to provide students a thorough understanding of the legal system, the fundamentals of legal analysis and a high degree of proficiency in legal technology.
-In addition to imparting legal knowledge, the program fosters vital tools for entry into the legal community such as critical thinking and problem solving skills, formal writing and oral communication skills and individual research skills.
-Both the B.S. and the A.A.S. programs incorporate a mandatory internship into the classroom curriculum, giving students an opportunity to apply coursework to real-world situations.
+In addition to imparting legal knowledge, the program fosters vital tools for entry into the legal community such as critical thinking and problem-solving skills, formal writing and oral communication skills and individual research skills.
+Both the BS and the AAS programs incorporate a mandatory internship into the classroom curriculum, giving students an opportunity to apply coursework to real-world situations.
 This internship also helps students form valuable connections in the legal community.
 City Tech is home to an excellent in-house law library and is within walking distance of state and federal courts and major law firms, providing students major resources in the study of law.
-Both the B.S. and A.A.S. programs are approved by the American Bar Association.
+Both the BS and the AAS programs are approved by the American Bar Association.